Explore the entire North Island in 3 or more weeks. Click here to see the route!

-- Only Stray stay at Hahei beach, an idyllic spot in the Coromandel, within walking distance to Cathedral Cove.
+- Stay at Hahei beach, an idyllic spot in the Coromandel, within walking distance to Cathedral Cove.

-- Stay at an eco-lodge, built in native bush in Raglan – overlooking New Zealand’s black sand, premier surf beach (included when you add on the Beach Hopper).
+- Stay at an eco-lodge, built in native bush in Raglan (included when you add on the Beach Hopper).

 - Spend two nights at Blue Duck Station, an award-winning conservation farm and get hands-on with some wilderness activities!